 3. The Google Shopping promotion failed the validation review and I've made all the requested changes.
-How to request a review?
+How Can I request a review?

-In your promotions dashboard you can request the retest in the SKU status column by . clicking the speech bubble icon.
+In your Promotions dashboard you can request the review in the SKU status column by clicking the speech bubble icon.